pedroamarall/rest-builder/git/README.md

 		-rw-rw-r-- 1 brian brian   11 Jan 12 08:30 jkl.txt
 		```

 		The file ghi.txt is no longer there because that commit was removed.
-You just rewrote history as if that file was never added.
+You just rewrote history and so the file was never added.

 	1. Type ***g reset --hard efb071540b34fffe1f2ad3e45c2e8c8d52c543a1***.